agatan/ncurses.cr/README.md

     github: agatan/ncurses.cr
 ```

-You should install ncurses library.
+You also need to install the ncurses library.
 e.g. in ubuntu, `sudo apt install libncursesw5-dev`